derrickoswald/CIMSpark/CIMReader/README.md

 ## Jar Naming Scheme

-The name of the jar file (e.g. CIMReader-2.11-2.4.5-4.1.3.jar) is comprised of a fixed name ("CIMReader") followed by three [semantic version numbers](http://semver.org/), each separated by a dash.
+The name of the jar file (e.g. CIMReader-<cimreader_version>.jar) is comprised of a fixed name ("CIMReader") followed by three [semantic version numbers](http://semver.org/), each separated by a dash.

 The first version number is the Scala library version.
 This follows [Scala library naming semantics](https://github.com/scalacenter/scaladex).